-This solution was also featured on the Operations Dashboard product page as a good example of what can be done with this flexible and powerful technology.
+This solution was also featured on the ArcGIS Dashboard product page as a good example of what can be done with this flexible and powerful technology.

 Check out the case study and let us know what you think!